Kani-Manga

-Kanimanga is an Iranian war movie directed by Seifollah Dad.
-The film's second cinematic effects built in 1987 (1366 AH) and released longest in the history of Iranian cinema theater with 15 years.
+Kanimanga is an Iranian war movie directed by Seifollah Dad, originally released in 1987.
+The film was shown in theatres for 15 years, the longest run in Iranian cinema history.

 Awards

-(Fajr Film Festival) Kanimanga received the 2 Crystal Simorgh for Best Compilation (Ruhollah Emami) and best special effects (Mohammad Reza Shafaruddin) return.
+(Fajr Film Festival) In 1987 Kanimanga was awarded 2 Crystal Simorghs for Best Editing (Ruhollah Emami) and Best Special Effects (Mohammad Reza Shafaruddin).
+The film also received the Special Jury Award.

-In addition, nominated for best supporting actor Ali Sabetfar became a man.
+In addition, Ali Sabetfar was nominated for best supporting actor.